MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 ---
-title: "Using the Client to Create Profiles"
+title: Using the client to create profiles
-description: "Gives an overview of how to create profiles by using the client together with Visual Studio Code."
+description: Gives an overview of how to create profiles by using the client together with Visual Studio Code.
 author: jswymer
-ms.date: 04/01/2021
+ms.date: 09/30/2024
 ms.topic: conceptual
 ms.author: jswymer
 ms.reviewer: jswymer
 ---

-# Using the Client to Create Profiles and Page Customizations
+# Using the client to create profiles and page customizations

 [!INCLUDE[2019_releasewave2.md](../includes/2019_releasewave2.md)]